 \proof Proof.
 Since $\alpha$ is a cofibration between cofibrant objects and the object $\Omega$ is fibrant, the simplicial map $\Map(\alpha,\Omega)$ is a fibration between fibrant objects in simplicial sets.
 A fibration of simplicial sets is surjective on 0-simplices if and only if the induced map on $\pi_0$ is a surjection.
 Thus, the map of sets $\hom(\alpha,\Omega)$ is surjective if and only if the map of sets $\pi_0\Map(\alpha,\Omega)$ is surjective.
 The latter map is isomorphic to $\pi_0\RMap(\alpha,\Omega)$ because $\alpha$ is a cofibration between cofibrant objects and $Ω$ is fibrant.

-\equivwhitehead \proclaim Proposition.
-Fix a simplicial model category~$M$, such as $\smap$ (\vssetmap).
+\proclaim Proposition. ^^={Whitehead is model-independent} Fix a simplicial model category~$M$, such as $\smap$ (^!{simplicial map category}).
 Suppose $\alpha$ and $\beta$ are weakly equivalent cofibrations between cofibrant objects in~$M$ and $\Omega$ is a fibrant object in~$M$.
 Then the map of sets $\hom(\alpha,\Omega)$ is a surjection of sets if and only if $\hom(\beta,\Omega)$ is a surjection of sets.
 Here $\hom$ denotes mapping sets in~$M$.